ebi-ait/ag2pi-2-ingest/README.md

 - create_submission.py: Given a project UUID, create an empty submission and link it to that project.
 - submit_entities.py: Given an input path with all the entities ready to submit (Post clean-up), and a submission URL (API link), submit the entities to the submission for validation.
 - clear_entities.py: Given a submission link, delete all the biomaterials and files present in the submission.
+- clear_all_processes.py: Given a submission UUID, delete all processes in a submission.
+Effectively deletes linking.
 - biomaterial_linker.py: links existing biomaterials in the submission, based on metadata available.
 - submit_files_from_ENA_report: given an accession, create the metadata and submit it for sequence files.
 - file_linker: Takes the metadata about the files and links them with the existing biomaterials in a submission